wormhole-foundation/xdapp-book/src/dapps/architecture/3_protocolDesign.md

 Because EVM addresses are only 20 bytes in length, to convert this to a Wormhole address, the address is left-padded with zeros until it's length 32.
 To transmit as this as a single item, the Wormhole chain ID is usually appended to the front, resulting in a 34 byte address.

 When dealing with addresses inside your messages, it's recommended to always convert to Wormhole format and transmit in that format.
-You will regularly encounter addresses in the Wormhole format when interacting with other parts of the ecosystem, and adopting the format in your protocol will enhance your forward compatibility as you add more chains.
+You will regularly encounter addresses in the Wormhole format when interacting with other parts of the ecosystem, and adopting the format in your protocol will enhance your future compatibility as you add more chains.

 ### Trusted Contract Network